jannis-maier/AdvancedEventMeshBootcamp/exercises/ex3/README.md

 2. Provide the password captured in [Exercise 1.4 - Send an event from the Try Me!
 Tool to your Topic](../ex1#exercise-14---send-an-event-from-the-try-me-tool-to-your-topic)

 3. Fill in the queue name created in exercise 3.1: **User_XXX_WebApp** (replace **XXX** with your user number).
 Press **"Connect"**.
+> **_HINT:_** If your broswer is asking to use a certificate for authentication, press "Do not send certificate".
+>
+>

 ![Pic](./images/ex3-5.png)

-4. The Pop-Up should close and status shows **"Connected"**.
+5. The Pop-Up should close and status shows **"Connected"**.
 Now your browser is directly subscribed to the queue and ready to receive business partner events.
 ![Pic](./images/ex3-6.png)